Consumer rights: purchases and warranty in the Netherlands

 Trial subscriptions to newspapers and magazines may not be renewed without your explicit permission and should automatically stop after the agreed trial period.

-The aforementioned rules do not apply to memberships to associations / clubs and insurances.
-Note: the rules do apply to products offered by an association / club, such as a club magazine.
+Note that these rules do not apply to memberships to associations/clubs and insurance, but they do apply to products offered by an association/club, such as a club magazine.

 Regret of purchase